datatrash/mos/docs/src/guide/advanced.md

 # Advanced features

 ## Imports
-The way MOS deals with importing other source files is a bit different from other assemblers.
-When creating a source file you need to explicitly tell MOS which symbols you want to export, and which name you want to give them.
+When your source file grows too large to manage, you may consider splitting it up into multiple files.

 ### The basics
-For example, let's look at a file called `border.asm`:
+Let's look at a file called `border.asm`:
 ```asm6502
 set_black:
     lda #0